GizemG6/ExpenseTrackingSystem/README.md

 ## ✳️ Controllers

-API Controller sınıflarını içerir.
-AuthsController, ExpenseCategoriesController, ExpensesController, ReportController ve UsersController burada yer alır.
+It contains the API Controller classes.
+The AuthsController, ExpenseCategoriesController, ExpensesController, ReportController, and UsersController are located here.

-🔎 Örnek inceleme
+🔎 Controller Review

 ### ExpensesController